Visionaries that Paved the Road to Space

 Well, who can forget Jules Vernes who wrote early on about launching rockets to the moon or even Leonardo da Vinci who dreamed of flight way back in the 1400's.
 Astra highlights the modern pioneers of space development and other space visionaries.

 Don't despair if your favorite pioneer is not shown.
 Astra is finding more space heros and this page will feature their stories.
-Come back to find the biographies of Sergei Korolev, Hideo Itokawa, John Kennedy, Vikram Sarabhai, Richard Branson, Burt Rutan, Weixing Wan, and Elon Musk.
-More names will be added when possible.
+Come back to find out if Astra had added the biographies of Sergei Korolev, Hideo Itokawa, John Kennedy, Richard Branson, Burt Rutan, Weixing Wan, and Elon Musk.
+More names and biographies will be added when possible.

 Konstantin Eduardovich Tsiolkovsky

 Konstantin Tsiolkovsky was born in the village of Izhevskoye, Russia in 1857.
 His father, Makary Tsiolkovsky was a forest ranger and his mother was Mariya Ivanovna Yumasheva.
 When Konstantin was a boy, the family moved to Vyatka.
 At the age of 10, he contracted scarlet fever that caused him to go deaf.
 Because of his disability, Konstantin had to be taught at home.
 Unfortunately, his mother died when he was 13 years old.
 Konstantin was influenced by Nikolai Fyodorov, who worked at Chertkovskaya library that Konstantin attended in Moscow where he lived from 1873 to 1876.
 His life was hard because of his hearing problems.